 We highly recommend you watch the 15-minute webinar (below) that provides an overview of the IEP guidance along with best practices and resources to support you during the IEP process.

-Welcoming A New Employee (DOC): A checklist to help prepare for the arrival of a new employee.
+Welcoming A New Employee (PDF): A checklist to help prepare for the arrival of a new employee.

-Clarifying Expectations Tool (DOC): A customizable document designed to help clarify which expectations are most important for a successful transition.
+Clarifying Expectations Tool (PDF): A customizable document designed to help clarify which expectations are most important for a successful transition.

-Giving Feedback Planning Worksheet (DOC): A planning tool to prepare for a successful feedback conversation.
+Giving Feedback Planning Worksheet (PDF): A planning tool to prepare for a successful feedback conversation.

 Employee Recognition Profile (PDF): A worksheet a new employee can fill out to articulate what motivates them to help provide meaningful recognition.

-Introductory Employment Period Documentation Tips (DOC): A document sharing useful suggestions to help with documentation.
+Introductory Employment Period Documentation Tips (PDF): A document sharing useful suggestions to help with documentation.

-Confronting Difficult Situations and Correcting Behavior (DOC): A planning tool to prepare for a counseling session to take corrective action.
+Confronting Difficult Situations and Correcting Behavior (PDF): A planning tool to prepare for a counseling session to take corrective action.

 Browse additional GW training resources.